Atxada/personal-website/posts/create-simple-node-editor.md

                             2*self.radius)
 ```

-It is a more straightforward process, since all we need to do is draw a circle.
+It is a more straightforward process since all we need to do is draw a circle.
 We don't need to set the socket position, because the node class will take care of that.
 Also, for every <CodeText>QGraphicsItem</CodeText> we need to set the bounding rect.
 So let's override the <CodeText>boundingRect</CodeText> virtual function.

 ```py
     def boundingRect(self):